dlannan/ljos/README.md

 Here is a list of common problems I have come across when building (on linux and windows).
 1. When building luajit, make sure the init executable has execution permissions on it in linux.

-Filepath: ```/barebones/build/initfs/init```
+Filepath: ```/barebones/initfs/init```

-Fix execution permissions: ```chmod +x /barebones/build/initfs/init```

-2. Check the execution permissions for the build and run shell scripts.

-Files: ```/barebones/build/bb_build.sh /barebones/build/bb_console.sh /barebones/build/bb_iso.sh /barebones/build/bb_run.sh ```

-Fix execution permissions: ```chmod +x /barebones/build/*.sh```
+Fix execution permissions: ```chmod +x /barebones/initfs/init```

-3. Do not use a normal Luajit build - this will not work.
+2. Do not use a normal Luajit build - this will not work.
 It must be statically _built_.
 This is why luajit is included.
-4. Be careful with grub.cfg.
+3. Be careful with grub.cfg.
 Some settings can stop the linux boot from working.
 For example setting gfxpayload=1280x1024 will result in a black screen.
-5. bb_run.sh should not be used.
-This is for dev purposes.
 If you have problems.
 Raise an issue.

 ## Pre-requisities